-Then it would not only have to be able recognize the need for nutrition, it would also have to be able to recognize what was nutritional and what was not.
+Then along with the ability recognize the need for nutrition, it would also have to be able to recognize what was nutritional and what was not.
 These mythical cells would then need a system for absorption, i.e., some way to eat!
 That would then require a digestive system, which would require an internal biological mechanism allowing the organism to recognize and separate that which was nutritional from what would become waste during the absorption process.
-Then the cells would require an energy storage and utilization system, and the ability to recognize what was food, where it was and a form of locomotion to get to it - and finally - after all of that, this mythical organism would require a system for waste elimination.
+Then the cells would require an energy storage and utilization system, and along with the ability to recognize what was food, it would have be about to recognize, or see, where it was.
+Then it would need a form of locomotion to get to it - and finally - after all of that, this mythical organism would require a system for waste elimination.

 Then and only then would propagation come into play!

 That's a definition of a complex organism with advanced biological systems completely in tack and functioning together harmoniously from the very first second of its existence.
 What organism could possibly survive long enough without these advanced fundamental functions that would allow it to live long enough to propagate?

 But then we come to the next crack in the "science" and logic of Evolution: How many millions of years of mutations would it take to allow for enough development to allow for propagation?
 Millions of years and millions of small mutations, all of which would have to be beneficial mutations.
 So what happened in those millions of years between origin and propagation?